Dual structures on Coxeter and Artin groups of rank three: The interval complex and its subcomplexes

 where $x_i x_{i+1}\dotsm x_{i+d-1} = w$ for all $i$.
 The bi-infinite sequence $(x_i)_{i \in \Z}$ satisfies $x_{i+d} = \varphi(x_i)$ for all $i$, where $\varphi$ is the conjugation by $w$ introduced in \Cref{def:phi}.
 The collection of all $d$-fiber components for $d=1, \dotsc, n$ yields a partition of $\mathcal{F}(K_W)$.
 Note that a fiber component can be finite (so its Hasse diagram is a closed loop) or infinite.

-We now use the notion of fiber components to introduce two further subcomplexes of $K_W$ that interpolate between $K_W$ and its subcomplex $X''_W$ defined in \Cref{X2}.
+We now use the notion of fiber components to introduce two further subcomplexes of $K_W$ that interpolate between $K_W$ and its subcomplex $\Ksparse$ defined in \Cref{X2}.

-\begin{definition}[Subcomplexes $K_W'$ and $K_W''$] \strut \begin{itemize} \item[(a)] Define $K_W'$ as the union of all simplices $\sigma$ of $K_W$ such that there is a simplex of $X_W''$ both (weakly) to the left and (weakly) to the right of $\sigma$ in the fiber component $\CC$ containing $\sigma$.
-Roughly speaking, $K_W'$ is constructed by taking the ``convex hull'' of the simplices of $X_W''$ in the Hasse diagram of each fiber component. \item[(b)] Define $K_W''$ as the union of all fiber components that intersect $X_W''$. \end{itemize} \end{definition}
+\begin{definition}[Subcomplexes $\Kshort$ and $\Klong$] \strut \begin{enumerate}[(a), leftmargin=0.65cm] \item Define $\Kshort$ as the union of all simplices $\sigma$ of $K_W$ such that there is a simplex of $\Ksparse$ both (weakly) to the left and (weakly) to the right of $\sigma$ in the fiber component $\CC$ containing $\sigma$.
+Roughly speaking, $\Kshort$ is constructed by taking the ``convex hull'' of the simplices of $\Ksparse$ in the Hasse diagram of each fiber component. \item Define $\Klong$ as the union of all fiber components that intersect $\Ksparse$. \end{enumerate} \end{definition}

-The following lemma shows that $K_W'$ and $K_W''$ indeed are subcomplexes of $K_W$.
+The nicknames ``short'' and ``long'' are motivated in \Cref{fig:subcomplexes}.
+The following lemma shows that $\Kshort$ and $\Klong$ indeed are subcomplexes of $K_W$.

 \begin{lemma} Let $\sigma \in \F(K_W)$ and let $\tau$ be a face of $\sigma$.
-Suppose that the fiber component of $\sigma$ contains a simplex of $X_W''$ weakly to the right (respectively, to the left) of $\sigma$.
-Then the fiber component of $\tau$ contains a simplex of $X_W''$ weakly to the right (respectively, to the left) of $\tau$. \end{lemma}
+Suppose that the fiber component of $\sigma$ contains a simplex of $\Ksparse$ weakly to the right (respectively, to the left) of $\sigma$.
+Then the fiber component of $\tau$ contains a simplex of $\Ksparse$ weakly to the right (respectively, to the left) of $\tau$. \end{lemma}

 \begin{proof} Let $d = \eta(\sigma)$, so that $\sigma$ is of the form $[x_1|\dotsb|x_{d}]$ or $[x_1|\dotsb|x_{d-1}]$ where $x_1\dotsm x_d = w$.
 Denote by $\CC$ the $d$-fiber component of $\sigma$.
-Let $\sigma'$ be a simplex of $X''_W$ weakly to the right of $\sigma$ in $\CC$.
+Let $\sigma'$ be a simplex of $\Ksparse$ weakly to the right of $\sigma$ in $\CC$.
 Then $\sigma'$ is a minimal element of $\CC$ and takes the form

 for some $j=1,\ldots,d$ and some $k>0$.

 Recall from \Cref{sec:garside-structures} that the faces of an $m$-simplex $[y_1|\dotsb|y_m]$ are denoted by $\partial_i([y_1|\dotsb|y_m])$ for $i=0,\dotsc, m$.
 Let $\tau=\partial_i(\sigma)$.
 If $\sigma$ has dimension $d$ and $i=0$ or $i=d$, then $\tau\in \CC$ and $\sigma'$ is weakly to the right of $\tau$.
 In all other cases, the fiber component of $\tau$ contains the simplex $\partial_{k}(\sigma')$ weakly to the right of $\tau$, where $k = i-j \text{ mod } d$. \end{proof}